Lcartwright94/CNN-VAE/README.md

 # Credit where credit is due

 During my search I did find a very good R Keras tutorial for a VAE built with dense (fully-connected) layers, written by Daniel Falbel, JJ Allaire, and François Chollet.
 I have taken their model, and tweaked it by changing some of the layers from dense to convolutional, as well as adjusting a few other things to improve the fit under the new layer structure.
+I also changed cross-entropy component of the loss function to a mean squared error function, since I am focussed on regression applications.
 The VAE tutorial can be found at:

 https://keras.rstudio.com/articles/examples/variational_autoencoder.html